Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 </Figure>

 It's also worth mentioning that You can hardcode some values into scripts and then change them without recompiling.
-It makes managing the configuration through separate folders very easy as You can just copy the scripts and switch the values.
+It makes managing the configuration through separate folders easy as You can just copy the scripts and switch the values.

 > Did You know that copying file in python is one-liner (`shutil.copy2(src_file_path, dest_file_path)`)?
 Use it as simple backup system.